blynkkk/blueprints/ESP32 Blinking LED/README.md

 ## Components Used in This Project
 In this project we used:
-* Blynk web dashboard and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) for mobile dashboard
+* Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) for web and mobile dashboards
+* Arduino IDE
 * ESP32 DEVKIT board
 * USB cable